 Around 13-14 years

-- Your child will start producing testosterone, which stimulates the testes to produce sperm.
+- Your son will start producing testosterone, which stimulates the testes to produce sperm.

-- He will start getting erections and ejaculating
+- Your son will start getting erections and ejaculating

 (releasing sperm).
 During this period, erections often happen for no